ToolRev earns commissions on purchases made through our links.

-You get a huge case with a ceiling bracket that, unless you install drop ceilings, you’ll most likely never use.
+You get a huge case with a ceiling bracket that, unless you install drop ceilings, you’ll never use.
 However, the case is a great place to store the laser detector and grade rod bracket.
-So all that stuff lives in the case in my garage, while the laser lives in an old camera bag inside my daily carry tool bag.
-Not bad.
+So all that stuff lives in the case in my garage, while the laser lives in an old camera bag inside my tool bag.

 In my opinion the DW0825LG five spot + cross line is the best laser DeWalt sells.
 If you want a 360° 12V laser the DW089LG is a good choice.